Scientists at OU to install sensors to detect landslides

 Sina Sameiyan, assistant professor of geophysics at OU, is interested in using the technology to promote safety and save lives.

-“I’m hoping that by implement ing a permanent monitoring system, distributing sensors to monitor this creep movement at the surface and then other layers and correlate this movement and figure out if we can determine a system for early warning,” he said.
+“I’m hoping that by implementing a permanent monitoring system, distributing sensors to monitor this creep movement at the surface and then other layers and correlate this movement (we can) figure out if we can determine a system for early warning,” he said.

-Sameiyan said slow-moving landslides is not always predictable.
-While they do not pose the kind of danger as quick-moving landslides, they can quickly turn into quick landslides that devastate property and put people in danger.
+Sameiyan said slow-moving landslides are not always predictable.
+While they do not pose the kind of danger as quick-moving landslides, they can turn into quick landslides, devastating property and putting people in danger.

-Walter said landslideinducing earthquakes are as relevant as ever in Oklahoma because of human-induced seismic activity, largely because of wastewater disposal from mining operations and hydraulic fracturing.
+Walter said landslide-inducing earthquakes are relevant in Oklahoma because of human-induced seismic activity, largely due to wastewater disposal from mining operations and hydraulic fracturing.

 “Sometimes those production wells are pulling 80% wastewater and 20% hydrocarbons by volume,” he said.
 “In order to get rid of the water, they pump it deep into the Arbuckle formation deep underground.